Communicating Doors: Articles by Alan Ayckbourn

 It’s all about truth really.
 Even the best actors sometimes stand there wondering what’s gone wrong.
 The answer invariably is that the audience no longer believe.

-Communicating Doors: concentrate on the thriller element and work hard to develop a real and growing friendship between Ruella and Poopay.
+Short answer on how to direct Communicating Doors: concentrate on the thriller element and work hard to develop a real and growing friendship between Ruella and Poopay.
 They are two very different, flawed women who are thrown together through circumstances and gradually discover a growing affection and admiration for each other.
 Yes, of course it is easy to see what Poopay gets from Ruella.
 Self respect, a sense of responsibility for others, etc. But Ruella also begins to learn a little tolerance and maybe even a sense of humour about things.

 Copyright: Haydonning Ltd. Please do not reproduce without permission of the copyright holder.